Part 12: Introduction to Radar

 4. Keep the default setting of Linear.

-Next, let's add the receiver's system noise temperature to your analysis.
+Next, add the receiver's system noise temperature to your analysis.
 You will compute system noise temperature using the default values, and take into account Sun and Cosmic Background noise.

 1. Select the System Noise Temperature sub-tab.

-2. Select Compute.
+2. Select the Compute option.

-5. Select Cosmic Background.
+5. Select the Cosmic Background check box.

 7. Save () your scenario.

 You will base the probability of detection (Pdet) on a value of 0.800000 or higher, one (1) being the highest value.
 You will also look at signal-to-noise ratio (SNR) and pulse integration.
 You will start by determining the Pdet of the large turboprop aircraft.
-Then, you will change Target_Acft's () constant RCS value to simulate a medium sized aircraft, then a small aircraft, and then a bird.
+Then, you will change Target_Acft's () constant RCS value to simulate a medium-sized aircraft, then a small-sized aircraft, and then a bird.
 Finally, you'll load a notional Aspect Dependent RCS file to see the difference between that and the constant value RCS sphere.

-Compute Access () between ASR () and Target_Acft ().
+Compute access between ASR () and Target_Acft ().

 1. Right-click on ASR () in the Object Browser.

-2. Select Access... ().
+2. Select Access... () in the shortcut menu.

-4. Click Compute.
+4. Click .

-Generate a Radar SearchTrack Report
+Generating a Radar SearchTrack report

-Now that you calculated Access between ASR () and Target_Acft (), generate a Radar SearchTrack report.
+Now that you calculated access between ASR () and Target_Acft (), generate a Radar SearchTrack report.

-2. Click Report & Graph Manager... under the Reports section.
+1. Click Report & Graph Manager... .

-Understanding the Data
+Understanding the data

 The content of a report or graph is generated from the selected data providers for the report or graph style.
 The data provider you'll focus on in this analysis is Radar SearchTrack.

-Observe Pdet
+Observing Pdet

 Look at the difference between S/T Pdet1 and S/T Integrated Pdet in the report.
 S/T Pdet1 is based off of a single pulse.
 S/T Integrated PDet uses multiple pulses.